Principles of HVAC Duct Design in the Pharma Industry

 In addition, duct leakage can lessen comfort and endanger your health and safety.
 Your duct system has two main air-transfer systems—supply and return.

-The supply side delivers the conditioned air to the home through individual room.
+The supply side delivers the conditioned air to the home through the individual rooms.

 The return side withdraws inside air and delivers it to the air handler of your central system.
 All of the air drawn into the return duct(s) is conditioned and should be delivered back through the supply

-The process we use in designing duct systems, including available static pressure, equivalent length, and choosing fittings.
+The process we use in designing duct systems, includes available static pressure, equivalent length, and choosing fittings.

 Before duct design